shin1m/xemmai/doc/OtherInternals.md

 This is modeled from native memory barriers for SMP.

 As long as standard synchronization mechanisms such as mutexes and condition variables are used, these operations are called implicitly as appropriate.

+## Inline Field Cache

+In conjunction with the hidden structure, getting/putting object field are optimized using the inline field cache.

+Getting object field has 3 states: initial, monomorphic, and megamorphic.

+Putting object field has 4 states: initial, monomorphic add, monomorphic set, and megamorphic.

+The first time a code is executed, it is in the initial state.

+The second time the code is executed, the code is rewritten to move into the monomorphic state if the object is owned by a thread, otherwise the megamorphic state.

+When the code is in the monomorphic state, if the object is owned by a thread and has the same hidden structure as previous, the field access is optimized as accessing an array element by the index.

+Otherwise, the code is rewritten to move into the megamorphic.

+When the code is in the megamorphic state, the field access is done in a normal way.